Seth Jones Game Preview: Blackhawks vs. Golden Knights

 Jones Season Stats Insights

-- In 5 games this season, Jones has a plus-minus of +5, while averaging 25:10 on the ice per game.
+- In 7 games this season, Jones has averaged 25:07 on the ice, while putting up a plus-minus rating of +2.

-- Through five games this season, Jones has yet to score a goal.
+- Through seven games this year, Jones has yet to score a goal.

-- Despite recording points in three of five games this season, Jones has yet to post a multi-point contest.
+- Despite recording points in three of seven games this season, Jones has yet to post a multi-point contest.

-- Jones has an assist in three of five games this season, but has not recorded two or more in a game so far.
+- In three of seven games this season, Jones has had an assist, but no games with multiple assists.

-- The implied probability that Jones hits the over on his points prop total is 48.8%, based on the odds.
+- The implied probability is 45.5% that Jones goes over his points prop total based on the odds.

 Sign up for Underdog fantasy today.